It4lik/markdownResources/bashTricks/README.md

 ## Some of u-should-know-about-it bash features
 ### Bash types
 - Bash know about types.
-Yeeees he does.
+Yeeees it does.
   - by default, all variables are interpreted as strings
   - you can specify a type with ```declare``` builtin's options
 ```shell